betamore/fewd/headstart.md

 * [The Art of the Commit](http://alistapart.com/article/the-art-of-the-commit) An excerpt from Chapter 5 of David Demaree's book, [Git for Humans](http://abookapart.com/products/git-for-humans).
 * [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/) This guide explains how and why GitHub Flow works.
 * [Git Basics - a General Workflow](http://blackfalcon.roughdraft.io/8428401-git-basics-a-general-workflow) An introduction to the feature branch workflow.
+* [Pull Request Tutorial](https://yangsu.github.io/pull-request-tutorial/) A Visual Guide to Pull Requests.
 * [Associating text editors with Git](https://help.github.com/articles/associating-text-editors-with-git/) Configure Git to use Atom or Sublime Text.
 * [Authentication with SSH Public Keys](https://www.git-tower.com/learn/git/ebook/command-line/advanced-topics/ssh-public-keys) Access remote Git repositories securely.
+* [Caching your GitHub password in Git](https://help.github.com/articles/caching-your-github-password-in-git/) Use a credential helper to tell Git to remember your GitHub username and password.